luongdang/morningstar/README.md

 The pipelines are executed by [Azure Devops](https://dev.azure.com/ldresearch0987/Morningstar/_build).

-5. Diagram-as-code: the diagram at top was rendered from code by [Mermaid](https://mermaid.js.org/).
+5. Diagram-as-code: the diagram at top was written in [Mermaid](https://mermaid.js.org/) and rendered by Github.
 View the Raw version of this page for details.

-## Challenges
+## Challenges in completing the assessment

 * The cluster provisioning relies on `eksctl`.
 While very helpful, the utility is still in pre-release.
 It has drift-detection, but limit ability to readjust them.
 Many times, I had to delete and recreate the full cluster which was a time-consuming process.